-In 2017 there were 1,350 adoptions of children in custody of Washington State’s child welfare system with more children still awaiting adoptive homes, according to The Washington State Department of Children, Youth, and Families.
+In 2017 there were 1,350 adoptions of children in the custody of Washington State’s child welfare system with more children still awaiting adoptive homes, according to The Washington State Department of Children, Youth, and Families.
 If you’re considering adoption in the state of Washington, you will want to do your research to ensure you have the most current information on everything from waiting children to wait times.
 Washington adoption, like adoption in every other state, comes with its own set of rules and requirements, and prospective parents should take the time to become familiar with these and all things adoption.

 What Is Adoption?